woocommerce/woocommerce-admin/src/RemoteInboxNotifications/README.md

 Rules in an array are executed as an AND operation.
 If there are no rules in the array the result is false and the specified notification is not shown.

 ### Plugins activated
+This passes if all of the listed plugins are installed and activated.

+`plugins` is required.

 ```
 {
 	"type": "plugins_activated",